Goldielockz30/tech201_virtualisation/README.md

 DevOps can mean different things to different people, its becomming a better understood concept.

-# Development and Operations - breaking silos -
+# Development and Operations - breaking Silos -
 - working together
 - shared responsibilities
 - deploy infrastructure as code